rajpalc7/indy-did-method/readme.md

 - Open `https://gitpod.io/#https://github.com/YOUR_FORK_USER/indy-did-method`
 - Register with Gitpod using your GitHub Account and provide `public_repo` permissions in order to commit to your fork from Gitpod.
 - You'll see a prepared VSCode workspace with two windows.
 To the left, you can edit the markdown files in the `/spec` folder.
 To the right, you'll see the rendered spec.
+- If the window is frozen try to reload the page.
 - You can create a new branch and commit and push your changes using a terminal or the source control plugin to the left.
 - Then, you can create a pull request from Github.